 "I met someone on Jewell.
 Why is that important?"
 "I'm just trying to ascertain if the dream was internally generated or something else."
-"I assure you I am in control of my actions. are leading me to suspect that someone or I leaned back on the couch and gathered my something may be trying to compromise my sounds alarmist, but I have not experienced try again.
-What we need to do in the meantime is anything like this prior to arriving on station."
+"I assure you I am in control of my actions. supervised leave of absence because they are not But there have been a number of incidents that are leading me to suspect that someone or I leaned back on the couch and gathered my something may be trying to compromise my impatient captain persona around me.
+The upside ability to command this vessel.
+I know that anything like this prior to arriving on station."
 "Have you ever heard of succubi?"
 Dr. Pugh asked.